qaasimahmad/urlShortnerService/README.md

 ```

 **Install ElasticSearch**
-1. Install directly on your machine(Mac os, Windows, Linux):
+* Install directly on your machine(Mac os, Windows, Linux):
  - This approach will make the instance avaialble on `localhost:9200` by default.
-2. Install a docker image and run the instance on docker.

 **Start App**